space space space

 What is the application fee for an import or export permit?

 A prescribed fee is charged for processing each permit application and is non-refundable.
-The prescribed fee for the application of a single shipment and a multiple shipment permit are now HK$11,595 and HK$18,430 respectively.
-The fees are subject to review at regular time intervals.
+Currently, the prescribed fees for the application of a single shipment and a multiple shipments permit are HK$11,595 and HK$18,430 respectively.

 For approved waste shipments, there are terms and conditions to the permit to ensure that the waste will be managed in an environmentally sound manner.
 For instance, a permittee is required to return the waste to the place of origin if any shipment could not be completed as intended.